 Cinematographer: Istvan Borbas & Gergely Palos

-Roy Andersson’s trilogy about being human constitutes a singular, reflective and poignant essay on vanity and beauty in our life.
+Roy Andersson’s trilogy about being human constitutes a singular, reflective and poignant essay on vanity and existence.
 Andersson operates on a highly metaphysical level, with multiple symbols, and as he balances the dialogues on the verge of drama and tragicomedy, A Pigeon Sat On A Branch Reflecting On Existence (2014) feels like an loose essay more than a regular narrative.

 Best scene: I particularly like the one sequence in a bar, when guests begin to sing.
 Roy Andresson is a madman, but his cinematic insanity speaks volumes.
 And this one scene is both interesting in the way it’s framed – as most of the action takes place in the background – and as a symbol on its own.